1.Scotia Momentum Visa Infinite Card

 - 1%Cash back on all other purchases

-Earn 4% cash back on groceries, gas, and electric vehicle charging, 2% on dining, transportation, and recurring payments, and 1% on all other purchases.
+Earn 4% cash back on groceries and recurring bill payments, 2% cash back on gas, transit, rideshares, and food delivery, plus 1% on all other purchases.

-The CIBC Dividend Visa Infinite Card stands out as the top choice because it offers exceptional cash back rates on essential spending categories like groceries and gas, making it ideal for everyday use.
-With comprehensive travel insurance and a generous welcome bonus, it provides significant value for those who meet the income requirements.
+The Scotia Momentum Visa Infinite Card stands out as the top choice because it offers an impressive 4% cash back on groceries and recurring bills, making it ideal for everyday spending.
+With a generous welcome bonus and no annual fee in the first year, it provides exceptional value for those looking to maximize their cash back rewards.

 Pros: